 Module procedures, intrinsic procedures, and internal procedures have explicit interfaces.
 An external procedure has an explicit interface only when one is provided by a procedure declaration or interface body.
 Such an interface body could be generated automatically using a software tool.
 Explicit interfaces allow processors to check the type, kind, and rank of arguments and result variables of functions.

-6.32.2 Guidance to language users
+6.32.2 Avoidance mechanisms for language users

-Follow the guidance of ISO/IEC 24772-1:2019 clause 6.32.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.32.5.

 Specify explicit interfaces by placing procedures in modules where the procedure is to be used in more than one scope, or by using internal procedures where the procedure is to be used in one scope only.